Blue Cross Blue Shield Medicare Advantage Plans Review

 How Much Do Blue Cross Blue Shield Medicare Advantage Plans Cost?

-With a BCBS Medicare Advantage plan, you’ll continue paying your Part B premium ($164.90 as of 2023) and possibly a separate Medicare Advantage premium.
+With a BCBS Medicare Advantage plan, you’ll continue paying your Part B premium ($185 as of 2025) and possibly a separate Medicare Advantage premium.
 It’s very important to consider the plan’s premium.
-BCBS offers a plan with a $0 premium in 45 states and Puerto Rico, but premiums in some locations could cost more than $300 per month.
-If you have an SNP, premiums may vary between $0 and $59.
+BCBS offers a plan with a $0 premium in 47 states and Puerto Rico, but premiums in some locations could cost more than $300 per month.
+If you have an SNP, premiums may be $0 while others may charge higher amounts.
 Overall, the plan cost will depend on your geographic location and health needs.

 There are also a few out-of-pocket expenses to consider: